mikeshultz/mikeshultz.com/content/security/certbot.md

 And skip ahead to [Reformat For Lighttpd](#reformat)

-### The Hard Way<a name="hardway"></a>
+### (Option B) The Hard Way<a name="hardway"></a>

 #### Create The Web Root

 Create the Web root and make sure lighty has permissions to access these files.

-    mkdir -p /var/letsencrypt && chown -R lighttpd:lighttpd /var/letsencrypt
+We also need to use the setgid sticky bit here so when certbot runs, it creates the directory with permissions that lighty can read.
+As of this writing, [there is no way to tell certbot to use certain permisssions](https://github.com/certbot/certbot/issues/1761).

+    sudo -u lighttpd mkdir -p /var/certbot/public_html/.well-known/
+    chmod g+s /var/certbot/public_html/.well-known

 #### Configure Lighttpd